axieinfinity/bridge-v2/README.md

 # Bridge v2

-Bridge v2 is the second version of [bridge](https://github.com/axieinfinity/bridge) which is used for validators and relayers listen to events triggered from Ronin or other chains connected to Ronin (eg: Ethereum)
+Bridge v2 is the second version of [bridge](https://github.com/axieinfinity/bridge) which is used for validators and relayers to listen to events triggered from Ronin or other chains connected to Ronin (eg: Ethereum).
+There are two mains
+responsibilities:
+- Listen to trusted nodes on Ronin (it currently changes in every epoch - `1 day`) and relay it into Ethereum.
+- Listen to deposit and withdraw request on Ronin/Ethereum and relay it to the others.

 # How to run
 ## Requirements

-- Ronin RPC url is used to listen/trigger events from Ronin chain
+- Ronin RPC URL is used to listen/trigger events from the Ronin chain
-- Ethereum RPC url (alchemy, infura, etc.) is used to listen/trigger events from Ethereum
+- Ethereum RPC URL (Alchemy, Infura, etc.) is used to listen/trigger events from Ethereum
-- Postgres db to store events and tasks
+- Postgres DB to store events and tasks

 ## Install and run
 ### Using docker